hauselin/obsidian-alfred/README.md

 **BECAUSE THIS FEATURE MODIFIES YOUR NOTES, BACK UP YOUR VAULT AND NOTES!**

-Timestamps can also be included when adding text (see #27).
+Timestamps can also be included when adding text ([#27](https://github.com/hauselin/obsidian-alfred/issues/27)).
 Use `oinboxtime` to specify whether to prepend or append timestamp.
 You can also manually configure the format of the timestamp (see screenshot below).

 To open your inbox note in Obsidian, use `oii` or customize your hotkey.